Air14: Topics

 The days between the weekends were also public.
 Some days had a focus on specific visitors, so they were designed for school classes, for people with disabilities and for various companies.

 One of the tasks of Air14 was to show the visitors the professions in the Swiss Military and in the aviation industry of Switzerland.
 Therefore, the Swiss Military had set up tents in which the various (teaching) professions were shown.
 For this purpose, companies participating in Swiss aviation were also involved in the exhibition.
 These were, among others, the Swiss International Air Lines, Skyguide, REGA, RUAG, Pilatus Aircraft.
 In addition, various sections of the military and their tasks were presented to the visitors in static exhibitions.
 Such as the Military police, EOD, Swissint, CBRN defense.
 In addition to flying equipment, the Swiss Air Force was also present with ground-based systems such as the TAFLIR, IFAS- Comunicationsbeam- Piranha, FIM-92 Stinger, Oerlikon GDF mm with fire control unit Skyguard and RAPIER.
 The army was present with the Armoured recovery vehicle Buffalo, Leopard 2, M109, M113, Mowag Eagle, Mowag Piranha IB 6 × 6, Mowag Piranha 8x8, Mowag Duro GMTF, CV9030CH, Mobile Bridge and Mobile Rollway.

 Program

 At the Air14 various aircraft were shown both staticly as well as in the flying display.
 Various aircraft dated from 1914 to 2014 including fighters, bombers, helicopters and experimental aircraft.
 Several former and current types of the Swiss Air Force as well as a number of foreign air forces aircraft were present.
 In addition, various aerobatic teams joined the show:

 Criticism

 The Air14 was criticized in advance from anti-military organizations and politicians.

-Due to the Crimea Crisis the invitation of the Russian aerobatics team Russian Knights was criticized.
+Due to the annexation of Crimea by the Russian Federation the invitation of the Russian aerobatics team Russian Knights was criticized.
 Four weeks before the Air14, the Swiss air Force's leadership were forced by the Federal Council to recall their invitation.